kneron/document_center/docs/plus_1.0.0/getting_start_520_PLUS.md

 $ make -j
 ```

-&nbsp;

 Once build is done, the **libkplus.so** will be in **build/src/**

 Example executables will be in **build/bin/**

-Check if PLUS examples are built successuflly.
+Check if PLUS examples are built successfully.
 ```
 $ ls bin/